darkmesh-b/dbench/README.md

 # Usage

+1. Build the docker image using the Dockerfile supplied and upload to your local repo
-1. Edit dbench-statefulset.yaml, changing `storageClassName` to match your Kubernetes provider's Storage Class `kubectl get storageclasses` and updating the number of replicaas required
+2. Edit dbench-statefulset.yaml, inserting the container location and changing `storageClassName` to match your Kubernetes provider's Storage Class `kubectl get storageclasses`.
+Optionally update the number of replicaas required
-2. Deploy Dbench using: `kubectl apply -f dbench-statefulset.yaml`
+3. Deploy Dbench using: `kubectl apply -f dbench-statefulset.yaml`
-3. Once deployed, the Dbench Job will run a daemon of fio, thus creating a set of worker nodes.
+4. Once deployed, the Dbench Job will run a daemon of fio, thus creating a set of worker nodes.
 NOTE: pods must have routable networking
-4. Run a FIO client to run jobs on the worker nodes, see notes below
+5. Run a FIO client to run jobs on the worker nodes, see notes below
-5. Once the tests are finished, clean up using: `kubectl delete -f dbench-statefulset.yaml` and delete the volumes `k get pvc | awk '/dbench/{print $1}' | xargs -I {} kubectl delete pvc {}` that should deprovision the persistent disk and delete it to minimize storage billing.
+6. Once the tests are finished, clean up using: `kubectl delete -f dbench-statefulset.yaml` and delete the volumes `k get pvc | awk '/dbench/{print $1}' | xargs -I {} kubectl delete pvc {}` that should deprovision the persistent disk and delete it to minimize storage billing.

 ## Notes / Troubleshooting